Krlier/Study/README.md

 ----

-## Eng1000 - Introduction to Engineering 📓
+## Eng1000 - Introduction Engineering 📓

 The main goal of this project was to create a [PID controller] using [Arduino].
 In my case, I created a program to handle temperature changes by increasing and decreasing the voltage on a computer fan in order to cool a house prototype.